Breakdown: In Your House: Storylines

-On the same night, in order to prevent Shamrock, The Rock and Mankind from teaming with Austin, McMahon gave them the opportunity to win a shot at the WWF Championship in a Triple Threat match.
+On the same night, to prevent Shamrock, The Rock, and Mankind from teaming with Austin, McMahon allowed them to win a shot at the WWF Championship in a Triple Threat match.
 The match ended in a no-contest when The Undertaker and Kane attacked the three contestants.
 The Triple Threat match was rescheduled for Breakdown. to be contested inside a steel cage.

 Lower down the card, Dustin Runnels clashed with Val Venis.
-Dustin's new gimmick was that of an evangelist who preached against the vulgarity of the WWF's Attitude Era, mainly its violence, bloodlust and sexual content, making Venis, whose gimmick was that of a porn star, a prime target.
+Dustin's new gimmick was that of an evangelist who preached against the vulgarity of the WWF's Attitude Era, mainly its violence, bloodlust, and sexual content, making Venis, whose gimmick was that of a porn star, a prime target.
 Venis responded the following evening on Raw with a film involving Runnels's wife, Terri, who had been absent for almost a year.
 On the September 13 episode of Sunday Night Heat, Dustin jumped through the crowd and attacked with a religious-themed sign, using the wood to choke him.
 The following week, Dustin, who was providing commentary, assaulted Venis, who was busy fighting Owen Hart, but Venis managed to tie him up in the ropes and deliver a promo further insinuating the details of his adulterous relationship with Terri.

 Event

 Despite featuring prominently on the promotional poster, Triple H did not participate in the event, due to a legitimate knee injury.

 Before the event officially began, three matches were taped for Sunday Night Heat.
-Golga defeated Mosh, The Hardy Boyz (Matt Hardy and Jeff Hardy) defeated Kaientai (Men's Teioh and Funaki), and 8-Ball from The Disciples of Apocalypse defeated Billy Gunn and Skull from The Disciples of Apocalypse in a Triple Threat match.
+Golga defeated Mosh, The Hardy Boyz (Matt Hardy and Jeff Hardy) defeated Kaientai (Men's Teioh and Funaki), and 8-Ball from The Disciples of Apocalypse defeated Billy Gunn, and Skull from The Disciples of Apocalypse in a Triple Threat match.

-The first match of the event was between Edge and Owen Hart.
+The first match of the event was between Edge, and Owen Hart.
 Edge gained the early advantage after a dropkick.
 After Edge sent Hart outside the ring, Edge attempted a move from the apron, which Hart countered into a powerslam.
-Hart gained the advantage afterwards until Edge performed an electric chair facebuster as Hart climbed the turnbuckles to regain the advantage.
+Hart gained the advantage afterward until Edge performed an electric chair facebuster as Hart climbed the turnbuckles to regain the advantage.
 Hart eventually countered a suplex attempt into a bridging German suplex.
 Hart then missed an attack in the corner, and Edge attempted a superplex.
 Hart countered it into an inverted suplex slam from the turnbuckles.
 Hart then attempted the Sharpshooter, which Edge countered into a small package.
 After performing a spinning heel kick, Edge saw the debuting Christian at ringside.
 This distraction allowed Hart to pin Edge with a roll-up.
 After the match, Edge followed Christian into the crowd.